Arch Dental

 Professional Dental Cleanings: When Plaque Turns to Tartar

+During a professional cleaning, scaling removes tartar from above and below the gumline, polishing smooths the teeth to prevent new plaque from sticking as easily, and fluoride treatment strengthens enamel after cleaning.
 Most people need a professional cleaning every six months, but if you’re prone to plaque or gum disease, your dentist may recommend more frequent visits.
+Book a cleaning at Arch Dental Northampton if you haven’t been in the last six months.

 How Diet Impacts Plaque Formation